JcaPetri/Apolo-Articles-MySql/README.md

 				Clients -> call the PersonsMicroservices, which has all the information about the clients/supplier/both.
 						The parameters request are:
 									Endpoint: this is the  address of the Microservice.
-									Group: this can be Clients types, BusinessUnits, etc.
+									Group: this can be Clients types, BusinessUnits, etc. This can be an array of Groups.
 									Others parameters defined by the microservice, needed to comply the request.
-				Articles -> call the ArticlesMicroservices, which has all information about the articles and theirs relations.
+				Articles -> call the ArticlesMicroservices, which has all information about the articles (things and services) and theirs relations.
 						The parameters request are:
 								Endpoint: this is the  address of the Microservice.
-								Group: this can be articles types, BusinessUnits, etc.
+								Group: this can be articles types, BusinessUnits, etc. This can be an array of Groups.
 								Others parameters defined by the microservice, needed to comply the request.
 				Taxes -> call the TaxesMicrosevices, which has all infomation about the taxes subject.
 						The parameters request are: